piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 As you see the theme has got own template `layout.html.twig` and also overrides some templates in the **SonataAdminBundle** and the **SonataUserBundle**.
 Thanks to that you do not have to change sonata templates in the configuration, the theme itself will take care of these overridden templates.
-I just placed here the bundles created by the **Sonata Project** only as an example to show you that you can override each bundle template.
+I placed here the bundles created by the **Sonata Project** only to show you that you can override each bundle template.

 As the final thing in this step we only must activate the created bundle in the `app/AppKernel.php`.

 ### Step 2: Decide which theme mapping to use

-After we have our theme we must define it so that the JungiThemeBundle could recognize it.
-To define a theme you have for use three various theme mappings: xml, yaml and php.
+After we have our theme directory created we have to define a theme, so that the JungiThemeBundle will know that this theme directory is not a some random directory.
+To define a theme you will use one of these three various theme mappings: xml, yaml and php.
 For this tutorial I chose the xml theme mapping.

 The theme mapping file for this theme can look like below:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>